 In late 17th Century in the town of Tequila in the state of Jalisco, a Spanish nobleman, Pedro Sánchez de Tagle, became the first person to mass produce mezcal.
 An industry was built in the area and taxed by the local governor.
 By the mid 18th Century the Cuevo family were given the first official licence to commercially produce mezcal by the Spanish King Carlos IV.
 This protected their interest throughout periods of prohibition and cemented “mezcal-from-tequila” as the preeminent distillate in Mexico.
 To differentiate them from smaller (often illegal) operations, these mezcals became known as “Tequila Extract”, shortened to “Tequila” by the Sauza family when they began exporting to the United States in the late 19th Century.
 Sauza are also credited for identifying the blue agave as the ideal base for Tequila.

 By the mid 1900s tequila was big business.
 In order to protect the industry, the Mexican government created the Tequila D.O. in the 1970s.
-It stated that tequila can be made in 5 states – centred on and dominated by the state of Jalisco – and must be made of at least 51% blue agave, meaning up to 49% can be a combination of neutral spirit (a.k.a. vodka) and additives.
+It stated that tequila can be made in 5 states – centred on, and dominated by, the state of Jalisco – and that fermented sugars must derive from 51% blue agave, meaning up to 49% can come from other sources - normally refined sugar - with a large allowance for additives.
 Modern tequila was born.

 Meanwhile, outside of the 5 states of the Tequila DO, agave spirits continue to be known as Mezcal.

-Following the success of Tequila, there is some effort made to commercialise Mezcal in the mid 1900s.
-But the results are unconvincing.
-The process is rushed and without the allure of the name “tequila” these industrial mezcals (such as Gusanao Rojo or Monte Alban) are aimed at the bottom of the market – cutting corners and focusing on marketing gimmicks, such as the infamous worm, rather than quality juice.
-Mezcal becomes the “dare shot” – considered in urban Mexico and the US more of a punishment than a pleasure.
+Following the success of Tequila, there was some effort made to commercialise Mezcal in the mid 1900s.
+But the results were unconvincing.
+The process was rushed and without the allure of the name “tequila” these industrial mezcals (such as Gusanao Rojo or Monte Alban) were aimed at the bottom of the market – cutting corners and focusing on marketing gimmicks, such as the infamous worm, rather than quality juice.
+Mezcal became the “dare shot” – considered in urban Mexico and the US more of a punishment than a pleasure.